 Boulder Municipal Airport

 Boulder Municipal Airport is a general aviation airport, providing business, private, recreational and emergency aviation services to the City of Boulder and surrounding communities.
 Boulder Municipal Airport does not offer commercial airline service.
-For commercial flights into the Denver/Boulder area, use Denver International Airport.

 - Transient aircraft: Please check in with Journeys Aviation (in the terminal) if you park on the east-half of the ramp or Specialty Flight Training (Hanger 3324) if you park on the west-half of the ramp.